Dedicated Auburn Personal Injury Lawyers Serving WA

 In a personal injury or wrongful death lawsuit, it is possible to sue more than one defendant under certain circumstances.
 It won’t do you much good to sue an indigent defendant with no insurance because even if you win, the defendant will not be able to pay a judgment.
 Fortunately, under certain circumstances, an alternative defendant is likely to possess the financial means to pay a judgment.

 If, for example, the defendant was an on-duty employee at the time of the accident – a UPS driver or, perhaps, a commercial trucker – you can sue the employer for the full amount of your damages.
 If your damages were caused by a defective product, under certain circumstances you can sue anyone in the chain of distribution of the product all the way from the manufacturer to the retailer.
 Other “deep pockets” defendants might be appropriate targets for a lawsuit, depending on the facts of your case.
+To get more answers to your questions involving your claim please contact our Auburn personal injury lawyers.

-We are willing to work with you on a “no win, no pay” basis – we don’t get paid until you do.
+Our Auburn personal injury attorneys are willing to work with you on a “no win, no pay” basis – we don’t get paid until you do.
 Call us today at 1-800-925-1875 or complete our online contact form to schedule your free initial consultation, so that we can discuss your case and advise you of your options.